Automatic Chicken Coop Door Openers

 There is also an LCD screen so you can see what you set up and alter your timings easily, which is something we don't normally see with door systems.

-Chicken Guard Auto Coop Door
+Chicken Guard Auto coop door

 It has a weatherproof casing for reliable operation in all kinds of weather and it is made from aluminum and durable, recycled plastic.

-Can watch their demonstration video here
+You can also watch their demonstration video here.

-4. Happy Coop Door
+5. Happy Coop Door

 Check price of this model here